 - Special topics such as counseling, transfer, follow-up, and measurement of progress

-- Ethnic variables and treatment goals and practices
+- Multicultural and multilingual variables that influence assessment, diagnosis and treatment practices

-- Clinical certification standards related to professional training
+- Promoting clinical certification standards related to professional training

 - Sponsoring the discussion of controversial issues

-- Promoting the publication of a broad range of information needed by various segments of professionals (school clinicians, laboratory researchers, university professors, etc.)
+- Promoting the publication of a broad range of information needed by professionals in a variety of work settings (school clinicians, laboratory researchers, university professors, etc.)

 Affiliate Benefits and SIG Programs